TheGinAI/The_Gin/report.md

 ## Introduction

 ## Description
-In order to achieve our goal of training an agent to be able to interactively play against a human we will leverage several interesting Machine Learning tools, utilities and concepts.
+The goal is to train a artificial neural network agent to be able to interactively play against a human.
+To achieve this we will leverage several interesting Machine Learning tools, utilities and concepts.
 Those include **Python** with object oriented programming, **TensorFlow** learning and inference, **Reinforcement Learning** with multiple **Agents**, and data visualization using matplotlib and custom graphics displays.
-We will also make use of numpy for code optimization.
+We will also make use of numpy for speed optimization.

+### Gin card game
+We have decided to train the artificial neural network to play Gin, this is because this card game has properties that play well with neural network models.
+Specifically, the number of observations and actions is always the same, which is a prerequisite for any artificial neural network.
+Besides this Gin also has a very clear win/loss condition, that does not leave any ambiguities as to how one got to a winning hand.

+The rules of Gin are as follows:
+1. Deck of cards with jokers removed is used (52 cards)
+2. Each player is dealt 7 cards
+3. One more card is drawn and placed face-up next to the deck
+4. The player left of the dealer goes first
+5. Player must pick either a face-down card from the deck, or a face-up card next to the deck
+6. Player must discard 1 card to the face-up pile next to the deck
+   - If a card was drawn from the face-up pile, then that same card can not immediately be discarded
+   - If a card was drawn from the face-down deck, it may be immediately discarded
+   - Otherwise, a card that is in the players hand at the start of their turn may be discarded
+   - At the end of their turn, the player must always have exactly 7 cards in their hand
+7. The first player to have one set or run of 3 cards and one set or run of 4 cards wins
+   - Valid set is when the player has 3 or 4 cards of the rank (and different suits), e.g. two of clubs, hearts, and spades
+   - Valid run is when the player has 3 or 4 cards in sequence of the same suit, e.g. two, three, and four of clubs
+   - Ace cards can either be counted as before 'two' or after 'king', wrapping around (e.g. king, ace, two) is not allowed
+   - Player indicates that they have won by discarding the card that is not part of their winning face-down on the discard pile

 ### Tools & Approach Discussion